billygk/k8s-vagrant-local/README.md

 ```
 # From our host box
-$ vagrant ssh kubenode01 -c " ... here we should add the join command ... "
+$ vagrant ssh kubenode01 -c "sudo ... here we should add the join command ... "
-$ vagrant ssh kubenode02 -c " ... here we should add the join command ... "
+$ vagrant ssh kubenode02 -c "sudo ... here we should add the join command ... "
 ...
 ```